nameIess/Image-Tool/README.md

 ### Important Notes

 - 📁 **Output Location**: All converted images are automatically saved in the `PDF_Images` folder
+- 🗂️ **Local PDF Detection**: At startup, the script scans the script folder for `*.pdf` and lets you pick one.
+To use a PDF in a different folder, either move it next to `Convert.bat` or enter its full path when prompted.
 - 🔄 **Automatic Folder Creation**: The script creates the `PDF_Images` directory if it doesn't exist
 - 📋 **Multi-page Support**: Each page of the PDF becomes a separate image file
 - 🔢 **File Naming**: Output files use the format: `[prefix][page-number].[format]`